jeffboody/libai/readme-nn.md

-Perceptron nodes roughly mimic the functional capabilities of biological neurons, however, for our purposes it is sufficient to describe the perceptron in terms of the DAG node function.
+Perceptron nodes roughly mimic the functional capabilities of biological neurons, however, for our purposes it is sufficient to describe the perceptron in terms of the node function.
 As such, the perceptron function performs a weighted sum of the inputs, plus an additional bias and is followed by a non-linear activation function.

+[TODO - forward pass]

 The pseudo-code for the perceptron function is as follows.